 - Doomed by Canon: This is the first game in the timeline.
 The Furies are the primary villains, and we all know that Kratos successfully breaks free of his bond to Ares.
 Do the math.

 - Due to the Dead: After Mercy Killing Orkos at his own request, Kratos makes him a funeral pyre.

 - Even the Subtitler Is Stumped: When Megaera tries to set Aegaeon on Kratos, the PS3 has a meltdown.We will see how you fare against the (no suggestions)!

 - Fire, Ice, Lightning: The Fire of Ares, the Ice of Poseidon, and the Lightning of Zeus, all powers Kratos gets as the game goes on.

-- Has Three Mommies: Though Alecto is his birth mother, Orkos refers to all three of the Furies as his mothers.
+- Has Two Mommies: Though Alecto is his birth mother, Orkos refers to all three of the Furies as his mothers.

 - Optional Sexual Encounter: Subverted; so far, this is the first game in the series where Kratos doesn't have sex with random women for extra red orbs.

 - The Quiet One: Kratos is noticeably more silent than any other games, especially the first game where he spoke a lot.
 The number of words he said can be count in just two hands.